 Some diseases occur more often among certain groups of people than in the general population.
 That’s why the “nature” of your ancestry matters.

-- Ashkenazi Jewish people have a higher risk of carrying the BRCA gene mutation than other populations.
-They are also genetically predisposed to Tay-Sachs disease.
+- People of Ashkenazi Jewish descent have a higher risk of carrying the BRCA gene mutation than other populations and are also genetically predisposed to Tay-Sachs disease.

 - Caucasians have a higher incidence of cystic fibrosis.